umayr/uranus/README.md

 As mentioned above, Uranus acts like a wrapper to `validator.js` so it supports all validations currently provided by `validator.js`.
 In addition to that, there are several extra validations that Uranus provides.
 Some common validations along with their args are as follows:

 ```
   is: ["^[a-z]+$",'i'],       // will only allow letters
   is: /^[a-z]+$/i,            // same as the previous example using real RegExp
   not: ["[a-z]",'i'],         // will not allow letters
   isEmail: true,              // checks for email format (foo@bar.com)
   isUrl: true,                // checks for url format (http://foo.com)
   isIP: true,                 // checks for IPv4 (129.89.23.1) or IPv6 format
   isIPv4: true,               // checks for IPv4 (129.89.23.1)
   isIPv6: true,               // checks for IPv6 format
   isAlpha: true,              // will only allow letters
   isAlphanumeric: true        // will only allow alphanumeric characters, so "_abc" will fail
   isNumeric: true             // will only allow numbers
   isInt: true,                // checks for valid integers
   isFloat: true,              // checks for valid floating point numbers
   isDecimal: true,            // checks for any numbers
   isLowercase: true,          // checks for lowercase
   isUppercase: true,          // checks for uppercase
   notNull: true,              // won't allow null
   isNull: true,               // only allows null
   notEmpty: true,             // don't allow empty strings
   equals: 'specific value',   // only allow a specific value
   contains: 'foo',            // force specific substrings
+  optional: ['foo', 'isUrl']  // validate the rule provided in second parameter if first param is not null
   notIn: [['foo', 'bar']],    // check the value is not one of these
   isIn: [['foo', 'bar']],     // check the value is one of these
   notContains: 'bar',         // don't allow specific substrings
   len: [2,10],                // only allow values with length between 2 and 10
   isUUID: 4,                  // only allow uuids
   isDate: true,               // only allow date strings
   isAfter: "2011-11-05",      // only allow date strings after a specific date
   isBefore: "2011-11-05",     // only allow date strings before a specific date
   max: 23,                    // only allow values
   min: 23,                    // only allow values >= 23
   isArray: true,              // only allow arrays
   isCreditCard: true          // check for valid credit card numbers
 ```

 Checkout [`Validator.js`](https://github.com/chriso/validator.js) project for more details on supported validations.